On voting

 Imagine every state’s votes are publicly displayed in a giant transparent box suspended in midair, with red and blue slips.

 Pollsters are standing on the ground, looking up, trying to guess the red and blue slip totals.
 Since it is impossible to count the millions of slips in the giant box, each pollster does their best to count slips in various parts (read: sample) of the box to get an estimate of the true count.
 They may each count different parts of the box and from different angles (read: different methodologies) and therefore their guesses will vary.
-The Central Limit Theorem1 tells us that if you plot all these different estimates on a chart, they will cluster into a normal distribution (a bell curve) centered around the true vote counts.
+The Central Limit Theorem1 tells us that if you plot all these different estimates on a chart, they will cluster into a normal distribution centered around the true vote counts.

 Starting simple: Splitville